Orvieto Travel Guide

 Beautiful Orvieto, with its grand Gothic Duomo and imposing position (perched atop soaring cliffs), is perhaps Umbria’s most enticing city.
 Located in southeastern Umbria, near the border with Lazio and the shores of Lake Corbara, Orvieto sits on a plateau that rises high above the green fields and vineyards, blanketing the landscape nearby.
 Only an hour north of Rome, it’s a city famed for its cuisine and its crisp, white wine, making it an ideal destination for food and wine lovers.

-Orvieto is a “must-see” on your food and wine tour of Umbria.
-Stop here to visit wineries, pick up gifts and goodies in colorful foodie shops and dine at the city’s best eateries (like I Setti Consoli, Osteria dell’Angelo and Il Giglio d’Oro in Orvieto town and the mythical Vissani nearby).
+Orvieto is a “must-see” on your Umbria food and wine tour.
+Stop here to visit wineries, pick up gifts and goodies in colorful foodie shops, and dine at the city’s best eateries (like I Setti Consoli, Osteria dell’Angelo and Il Giglio d’Oro in Orvieto town and the mythical Vissani nearby).

 Orvieto’s roots date back nearly 3,000 years to the Etruscans, who first occupied this site in the 9th century BC and called their prosperous city Velzna (or Volsinii).
-This city was destroyed by the Romans in 254 BC, although it was later rebuilt.
+The Romans destroyed this city in 254 BC, although it was later rebuilt.
 After the fall of the Roman Empire, it became a Christian hotspot and became home to many convents and monasteries.
 In the 11th century, the religious-leaning Orvieto became a city-state.
 An era of wealth and privilege began, with many palaces, churches, and defensive fortifications built.
-Wealth doesn’t necessarily bring peace; however; later centuries were marked with a long-term struggle over papal power, although eventually in 1354, the city was subjected to papal rule.
+Wealth doesn’t necessarily bring peace; however; later centuries were marked with a long-term struggle over papal power, although eventually, in 1354, the city was subjected to papal rule.
 It later became a provincial capital of the papal state before becoming part of the Kingdom of Italy in 1860.